Sections

 Human Translation for Websites

-While NMT produces good translations for most use cases, it cannot rival the quality and nuance of human-crafted translations.
+NMT provides good translations for many situations.
+However, it cannot match the quality and detail of translations made by humans.
 Research consistently indicates that multilingual customers make more purchases on websites translated by humans than by machine-translation platforms.

 Human translations cost more than machine translations, but many companies believe in the extra investment.
-After all, humans can smartly select words and phrases that resonate within specific geographic regions in ways MT platforms cannot.
 They can also craft translations that better capture the verve of a brand’s voice.
 Humans are better at elegantly incorporating international SEO keywords into their translations, too.

 As we previously mentioned, human translators can’t translate content as quickly as NMT solutions.
 (Veteran linguists can often translate a 250 words per hour, but that impressive pace can’t match the lightning speed of NMT.)
 And in an apples-to-apples comparison based on cost, NMT will always come out as the more affordable option.

-As companies move forward with their market expansion plans, they’ll eventually have to determine which type of human translation they’ll use for their multilingual website.
+Companies must decide on a website translation strategy for their multilingual website as they expand their market.
 Generally speaking, there are four translation types that vendors offer: conventional translation (sometimes called universal translation), localization, transliteration and transcreation.

 Conventional translation caters to as many speakers of a language as possible.
-Rather than craft translations that cater to the unique linguistic needs of specific markets, conventional translation often reflects a universally understood version of the target language.
+Instead of making translations for different markets, traditional translation uses a common version of the target language.

-In contrast, localization uses words and phrases that resonate within specific markets.
+In contrast, website localization uses words and phrases that resonate within specific markets.
 It leans into the unique linguistic character of the local culture.
-Authentic localizations usually generate more on-site engagement among customers.
+Authentic localization usually generates more on-site engagement among customers.

-Rather than translate the meaning of a word, transliteration relies on phonetic elements from the original word to recreate the same sound in another language without rendering meaning.
-Transliteration is usually required in markets where the preferred language uses non-Latin alphabets.
+Transliteration uses sounds from the original word to recreate the same sound in another language, without translating the meaning.
+Markets where the preferred language uses non-Latin alphabets usually require transliteration.

-Finally, transcreation is used to translate brand slogans, advertising copy and other “wordsmithed” content.
+Finally, transcreation is used to translate brand slogans, advertising copy, and other creative content.
 This is translation at its most artful.
 Transcreation often requires experienced linguists to successfully replicate the source material’s creative intent.

 Learn more about human translation for websites